-- 132. The ExpressVote XL stores ballot cards in chronological order in a ballot container. - 133.
-Ballots stored in chronological order may allow a poll worker or an election official who knows even partial details about the sequence of voters to violate the absolute secrecy of one or more voters. - 134.
-Most precinct ballot scanners tabulate paper ballots or ballot cards and then let the papers fall into a large bin at random.
-Extracting the ballots from the bin mixes them further. - 135.
-The ExpressVote XL machine slides ballot cards into a narrow, ballot-sized container, one after another, neatly stacked. - 136.
-When the polls close, the entire ballot container is removed and the ballot cards remain in chronological order inside. - 137.
-The Secretary's own Report Concerning Reexamination confirmed that the ballot cards are stored in chronological order.
+158. The ExpressVote XL stores ballot cards in chronological order in a ballot container.

+159. Ballots stored in chronological order may allow a poll worker or an election official who knows even partial details about the sequence of voters to violate the absolute secrecy of one or more voters.

+160. Most precinct ballot scanners tabulate paper ballots or ballot cards and then let the papers fall into a large bin at random.
+Extracting the ballots from the bin mixes them further.

+161. The ExpressVote XL machine slides ballot cards into a narrow, ballotsized container, one after another, neatly stacked.

+162. When the polls close, the entire ballot container is removed and the ballot cards remain in chronological order inside.

+163. The Secretary's own Report Concerning Reexamination confirmed that the ballot cards are stored in chronological order.
 See Exhibit B at 8-9.

-- 138. A voter's ballot could be determined by referencing the order of voters in the poll book or on the numbered list of voters, by counting from the first or last ballot in the set, or by counting from another identifiable ballot, such as one with a known write-in vote. - 139.
-The Pennsylvania Election Code requires every polling place to maintain a numbered list of voters.
+164. The Pennsylvania Election Code requires every polling place to maintain a numbered list of voters.
 Voter names are added to the list in the order that they check-in.
+The lists are returned, along with the ballots, to the county election office after the polls close.

+165. Poll workers or polling place observers can also make a list of the order in which voters cast ballots.

+166. A voter's ballot could be determined by referencing the order of voters in the poll book, on the numbered list of voters, or another list, by counting from the first or last ballot in the set, or by counting from another identifiable ballot, such as one with a known write-in vote.

-The lists are returned, along with the ballots, to the county election office after the polls close. - 140.
-In polling places with only one ExpressVote XL device available for voting, the order of the voter names on the numbered list of voters will match the order of the ballot cards in the ballot container. - 141.
-In polling places with more than one ExpressVote XL device available for voting, if each device is used exclusively by voters from a single party during a primary election, the voter names on the numbered list of voters, when filtered by the party affiliation recorded on the list, will match the order of the order of the ballot cards in the ballot container. - 142.
-Chronologically ordered ballots fail to protect a voter's right to a secret ballot. - 143.
-The ability to link voters to their ballots and to know how they voted enables information harvesting, vote buying and selling, and voter coercion.
+167. In polling places with only one ExpressVote XL device available for voting, the order of voters will match the order of the ballot cards in the ballot container.

+168. In polling places with more than one ExpressVote XL device available for voting, if each device is used exclusively by voters from a single party during a primary election, the order of voters, when filtered by the party affiliation, will match the order of the order of the ballot cards in the ballot container.

+169. Chronologically ordered ballots fail to protect a voter's right to a secret ballot.

+170. The ability to link voters to their ballots and to know how they voted enables information harvesting, vote buying and selling, and voter coercion.

-- 144. The Pennsylvania Department of State has long held the position that voting systems with chronologically ordered ballots violate voter secrecy. - 145.
-Dr. Michael Shamos, statutory examiner for the Secretary of the Commonwealth from 1980 to 2010, testified to a U.S. Senate committee in 2007, "Even paper trail advocates recognize that scrolled paper trails make it easy, not just possible, to determine how every voter in a precinct voted.
+171. The Pennsylvania Department of State has long held the position that voting systems with chronologically ordered ballots violate voter secrecy.

+172. Dr. Michael Shamos, statutory examiner for the Secretary of the Commonwealth from 1980 to 2010, testified to a U.S. Senate committee in 2007, "Even paper trail advocates recognize that scrolled paper trails make it easy, not just possible, to determine how every voter in a precinct voted.
 The first voter's ballot is first on the tape; the last voter's is last; and everyone else's is sequential order in between.
 A simple comparison between the paper trail and the poll list gives away everyone's vote, in violation of the Section 201 requirement of a secret ballot.
-Even if only two percent of the vote is audited, it means that two percent of the voters are at risk of having their votes revealed." - 146.
-The voting system cannot depend on procedures by poll workers-which may not be consistently or correctly employed-to restore ballot secrecy.
-The Election Code requires in 25 P.S. § 3031.7(1) that the voting system itself must provide for the required degree of ballot secrecy.
+Even if only two percent of the vote is audited, it means that two percent of the voters are at risk of having their votes revealed."